justmagici/capebase/README.md

 [![PyPI version](https://badge.fury.io/py/capebase.svg)](https://badge.fury.io/py/capebase)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> 🚧 **Note**: CapeBase is in early development - expect some API and interface tweaks along the way as we work towards a stable release!

 ## Overview

 CapeBase is a lightweight yet powerful Python library that transforms your backend development.
 It provides real-time capabilities, auto-generated REST APIs, and fine-grained data access controls—all with minimal setup.
 Designed for small to medium projects, CapeBase is database-agnostic, supporting SQLite, PostgreSQL, and MySQL while seamlessly integrating with FastAPI and SQLModel.